ShivaniKamtikar/ShivaniKamtikar.github.io/_pages/about.md

 ---

 I am a first-year Ph.D. student in the [Department of Computer Science](https://cs.illinois.edu) at the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu).
 I am a Research Assistant at [Distributed Autonomous Systems Laboratory (DASLab)](http://daslab.illinois.edu) working with my advisor, [Prof. Girish Chowdhary](http://daslab.illinois.edu/index.html#girish).
 I graduated with a MSCS degree from UIUC in 2022.
-Previously, I was a research assistant at the [University of Notre Dame](https://www.nd.edu) where I worked with [Prof. Zhiyong Zhang](https://psychology.nd.edu/faculty/zhiyong-johnny-zhang/).
+Previously, I was a research assistant at the [University of Notre Dame](https://www.nd.edu) where I worked under the guidance of [Prof. Zhiyong Zhang](https://psychology.nd.edu/faculty/zhiyong-johnny-zhang/).

 I am the acting treasurer of the graduate [Society of Women Engineers](https://www.societyofwomenengineers.illinois.edu/about-gradswe) (GradSWE) at UIUC.
 I am a strong advocate for women in STEM and enjoy working towards this cause.